 You can use Veeam Backup & Replication to complete the following tasks:

-- Restore machines from Veeam backups to Microsoft Azure.
+- Restore workloads from Veeam backups to Microsoft Azure.

-- Migrate machines from the on-premises infrastructure to the cloud.
+- Migrate workloads from the on-premises infrastructure to the cloud.

 - Create a test environment in the cloud for troubleshooting, testing patches and updates and so on.

 You can restore workloads from the following types of backups: